-Dog collars, leads, and spotlight tags glow from within so you can be seen at night
+Dog lead glows from within so you can be seen at night

-Polymer core on nylon collars and leads lights up for safety on dog walks
+Polymer core on nylon lead lights up for safety on dog walks

 Brilliant light is perfect for evening or night strolls

 Visible up to 1000 feet in the dark!
-This new generation of collars and leads keep you and your dog safe at night by letting others see you!
+This new generation of leads keep you and your dog safe at night by letting others see you!
 Simply press button and long lasting red LEDs light up so brightly that cars or people can't help but notice.
-Protect your dog with a 1" wide adjustable Collar or use a 5 ft Lead so others can see you both.
-Both have a light-up polymer core, and last up to 150 hours.
-NEW Polymer Spotlit features colorful LEDs that glow from within and includes a carabiner that clips easily to zippers, dog collars or key chains.
-Available in Lime, Orange, Pink or Red.
+5 ft Lead features a light-up polymer core (the first 19" of the lead past its handle light up), and last up to 150 hours.

 Bright RED LED - Flash or Glow modes